SickHub/mailu-operator/README.md

 ## Releasing / Project Distribution

 Following are the steps to build the installer and distribute this project to users.
+It is generally advised to **create a fork** of the repo and create Pull-Requests from your fork.

 1. Build the installer for the release tag:
     ```sh
+    git checkout -b release-0.0.2
     VERSION=0.0.2 make build-installer
     ```

-2. Create a Pull-Request with the changes
+2. Create a Pull-Request on GitHub with the changes
     - at least `dist/install.yaml` and `config/manager/kustomization.yaml` containing the latest tag

-3. Merge the Pull-Request
+3. Get the Pull-Request reviewed/approved and merged
     - the image will be built and pushed to docker hub
     - a release with be created with generated release notes

 4. Push the tag
     ```shell
+    git checkout main
     git tag v0.0.2
     git push
     ```

 ## Contributing
 // TODO(user): Add detailed information on how you would like others to contribute to this project